lifeBalance/knk_solutions/ch13/exercises/README.md

 ```

 **Answer**: The problem is that `q` is gonna dissapear once we exit the `duplicate` function.
 See `ex10.c` for a fix.

+## Exercise 11
+The Q&A section at the end of this chapter shows how the `strcmp` function might be written using array subscripting.
+Modify the function to use pointer arithmetic instead.

+**Answer**: See `ex11.c`.